home Hair & Skin arrow

 Meanwhile, minoxidil is also available in other forms.
 From shampoos to minoxidil capsules, everything is available.

-By the way: Finasteride and minoxidil are no longer the only two miracle weapons against hereditary hair loss.
+By the way: Minoxidil is no longer the only miracle weapon against hereditary hair loss.
 Alfatradiol is also very popular.
 In both men and women, it brings progressive hair loss to an early halt.

 But beware: medications against hereditary hair loss are only a temporary solution.
 As soon as you stop the preparations, the hair loss continues.

 Fancy a bloody secret recipe against hair loss?
-Don't worry, we're not talking about a Beauty Secret from Count Dracula.
-No, we are talking about the PRP treatment.
+Don't worry, we're not talking about a beauty secret from count dracula.
+No, we are talking about the autologous blood treatment.

 The name can be taken literally: After all, it's your own blood we're talking about here.
 Exactly, our dermatologists take a small amount of blood from you.
 They then process it in a centrifuge.